Kingxxh/Pet-Adoption-System/README.md

 - Age (in years)
 - Breed
 - File path to the pet's photo
+- We have integrated two pet images for your testing, located at the following path:
+`TestPhoto/Cat.jpg`
+`TestPhoto/Dog.jpg`

 #### Searching for a Pet
 To search for a pet, select the search option and enter the criteria (name, gender, age, or breed).